 The Dubai Customs data further revealed that in 2016 alone AED 1.7 Billion worth of re‐exports occurred of Medical Devices from Dubai (according to ITC the figure was around 0.8 Billion AED in 2015) with imports standing at AED 4.1 Billion predicting a great future potential opportunity for local production by Multinational companies.

 For investors in particular in the local manufacturing market, the medical consumer products and instruments for medical or surgical use as well as medical furniture are promising segments.

-While for the potential market for companies in Dubai in the Medical Devices field, the Asian market is one of the most promising MEDICAL DEVICES markets for these target products.
+While for the potential market for companies to setup in Dubai in the Medical Devices field, the Asian market is one of the most promising MEDICAL DEVICES markets for these target products.

 For investors looking to target the medical devices and consumables segment, the Asia market has the second global rank in the second position after EU.

 China Malaysia, and India are among the Asian countries that are excellent potential markets with high rewards and lower risk.

 The Food and Beverage Sector is a major industry contributing to the UAE Economy.
 Companies that setup in Dubai in this sector include bakeries, Dairy Manufacturers and Distributers, Food Processing and storage companies, Fruits and vegetable processing, Meat processing, Food Distribution and retail , Restaurant setups in Dubai, Spices and condiments, sugar refining and beverage companies.